Canadian Federation of Students: Fight the Fees

 The CFS actively lobbies on tuition-related issues, including meeting with MPs and organizing "days of action" to address such issues as eliminating tuition fees and reductions in interest rates on student loans.
 In Newfoundland and Labrador, the only province where all public college and university students' are members of the CFS, students pay the lowest average undergraduate tuition fees in Canada.
 There, tuition fees were reduced by 25% in the 1990s and have remained frozen.
 The current Progressive Conservative government has pledged to keep the freeze in place until the end of their mandate, and recently eliminated the interest on the provincial portion of student loans.
-In 2015 the provincial government in Alberta froze tuition fees.
+In 2015, the provincial government in Alberta froze tuition fees.

 In British Columbia, the CFS successfully lobbied the former New Democratic Party (NDP) government to introduce tuition fee freezes and reductions.

 Fairness for International Students

 In 2017, the CFS launched a campaign in support of international students.
 On average, international students pay $25,589.00 per year for a general arts degree in Canada; an amount close to four times more than domestic students.
-In March 2018 the CFS held a lobby week for international students, where students met with MPs and senators to lobby on the three pillars of the campaign: eliminating all differential tuition fees, providing universal public healthcare, and ensuring clear pathways to permanent residency.
+In March 2018, the CFS held a lobby week for international students, where students met with MPs and senators to lobby on the three pillars of the campaign: eliminating all differential tuition fees, providing universal public healthcare, and ensuring clear pathways to permanent residency.

 Indigenous student issues

 The Circle of First Nations, Metis and Inuit Students "Circle" is the mechanism with the CFS by which Indigenous students can organize campaigns.
 The Caucus has its own budget and runs campaigns such as Where's the Justice, Not Your Stereotype, No More Stolen Sisters, and ReconciliAction.
 One of ReconciliAction's, the Circle's most recent campaign, main goal's is to fulfill the Truth and Reconciliation Commission's 16th recommendation by increasing support for indigenous language education at post-secondary institutions.

 After extensive lobby by CFS members on increased funding for the Post-Secondary Student Support Program, the federal government announced in 2017 an increase of $90 million to the program for indigenous learners.

-Coty Downey Zacheriah after serving as the Chair of circle for two years, became the first Indigenous National Chairperson of the Canadian Federation of students, and is currently serving his second term.
+After serving as the chair of circle for two years, Coty Downey Zacheriah became the first Indigenous National Chairperson of the Canadian Federation of students, and is currently serving his second term.

-Prior to 2017 the caucus was named "NAC" National Aboriginal Caucus.
+Prior to 2017, the caucus was named National Aboriginal Caucus, abbreviated as NAC.